 GRANT TYPE: ☐ MICHIGAN NATURAL RESOURCES TR (Please select one) ☐ LAND AND WATER CONSERVATION F GRANTEE: City of Alpena PROJECT NUMBER: 26-01265 PI ROJECT TYPE: Development PROJECT TITLE: Starlite Beach Entrance, roadside park, pay red lot, bike/walk tra il, picnic area, PROJECT SCOPE: lands NTEE\ TO BE COMPLETED BY LOCAL GOVERNMENT AGENCY (GRANAMEN OF AGENCY (GRANAMEN OF AGENCY (Grantee) Contact Person Title City of Alpena Andrea Kares Planning/Dev Director Address 208 N First Ave Telephone 989-354-1771 City, State, ZIP Email Alpena, MI 49707 andreak@alpena.mi.us SITE DEVELOPMENT Any change(s) in the facility type, site layout, or recreation as If yes, please describe change(s). ctivities provided? ⊠Yes □No Many improvements and expansions have occurr ed over the years.
-Most recently was the construction of a splash pad Has any portion of the project site been converted to a use other than outdoor recreation?
-If yes, please describe what portion and describe use.
-(This would include cell towers and any non-recreation buildings.) □Yes □No Are any of the facilities obsolete?
+Most recently was the construction of a splash pad Has any portion of the project site been converted to a use of describe what portion and describe use.
+(This would include buildings.)
+Are any of the facilities obsolete?
 If yes, please explain. □Yes ⊠No SITE QUALITY Is there a park entry sign which identifies the property or facil If yes, please provide a photograph of the sign.
 If no, please ⊠Yes ⊡No Are the facilities and the site being properly maintained?
 If no, please explain. ⊠Yes ⊡No Is vandalism a problem at this site?
 If yes, explain the measures being taken to prevent or minimiz e vandalism. □Yes ⊠No